 Having decided upon your theme it is advisable you first check that there is sufficient material ‘out there’ to enable you to develop your topic.
 No point embarking on a chosen theme only to discover there is insufficient material available to build a worthwhile collection.
 At this point a visit to your local library may be advisable to check for suitable reference books that will provide you with necessary factual information to enable you to ‘tell your story’.

 If you are coming to thematic collecting as a stamp collector/philatelist then stamp and postmark catalogues will be particularly helpful, but also visit stamp fairs where you will see additional philatelic material including covers, postal stationery and ‘cinderellas’.
-The national philatelic magazines, Stamp Magazine, Stamp & Coin Mart and Gibbons Stamp Monthly list new issues and often have articles relating to thematic collecting.
+The national philatelic magazines, Stamp Magazine, All About Stamps, and Gibbons Stamp Monthly list new issues and often have articles relating to thematic collecting.

 If you are a postcard collector a visit to a local postcard fair will be informative, most dealers organising their stock under subject headings.
-Subscribing to Picture Postcard Monthly will provide lists of postcard fairs and interesting articles relating to themed collecting.
+Picture Postcard Monthly has interesting articles relating to themed collecting.
+Sadly it is no longer published, so look for old copies.

 If your intention is to include a range of material in your collection then all of the above sources will need considering.
 Ephemera dealers are often in attendance at postcard fairs and at least two have been attending Stampex in recent years.
 Clicking on ‘Resources’ on this website will provide you with further information and links to specialist societies and useful websites.